gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/AADRM.md

 >
 >If you do not see the cmdlet or options that are documented, make sure that you have [downloaded the latest version of the module](/information-protection/deploy-use/install-powershell).
 >
->The current version is **2.12.0.0**.
+>The current version is **2.12.0.0**, with a minor increment version (2.12.0.1) available that supports the PowerShell Gallery.
 To check the version you have installed, run: `(Get-Module aadrm -ListAvailable).Version` If this command or any cmdlet from this module fails to run, first run **Import-Module AADRM**.

 The .dll file for this module is *Microsoft.RightsManagementServices.Online.Admin.PowerShell.dll*.

-## Azure Rights Management cmdlets
+## AADRM cmdlets

 ### [Add-AadrmRoleBasedAdministrator](./Add-AadrmRoleBasedAdministrator.md)
 Grants administrative rights to Rights Management.